 Deb Winburn-Antovoni MD, FAAP

 For as long as I can remember, I have wanted to be a doctor.
-Growing up on a small farm in Northeast Missouri, lambs, cats, dogs, and calves were some of my first patients.
-As I grew older, I realized that I not only loved my interactions with people, but also possessed a deep passion for helping those in need.
-After high school graduation, I entered the University of Missouri-Kansas City’s 6 year medical program.
+Growing up on a small farm in northeast Missouri, I treated lambs, cats, dogs, and calves as some of my first patients.
+As I grew older, I realized that I not only loved my interactions with people but also possessed a deep passion for helping those in need.
+After high school graduation, I entered the University of Missouri-Kansas City’s six-year medical program.
 It was a perfect match for me!
-Upon graduation, I served 9 years of active duty in the United States Navy.

-Through that experience, I was able to experience living on the east coast, overseas in Japan, and finally, in Chicago.
-I was able to practice medicine as a Pediatric Intern, an Emergency Medicine Physician (General Medical Officer), and an Assistant Team Director in the Medical Clinic and the Great Lakes Naval Training Center.
-All three experiences contributed to my overall ability to treat the whole patient as a primary care resource, and to my deep sense of patriotism for the United States and for the men and women who serve to protect it.
-One type of unique overseas medical experience afforded by my time in the Navy was my participation in Combat Casualty drills.
-I learned that I possess the ability to remain calm in situations literally overflowing with chaos.
-What better training for a life as a mom and Pediatrician!
-Following my military experience, I returned to Children’s Mercy Hospital where I finished my Pediatric Residency.
+Upon graduation, I served nine years of active duty in the United States Navy.
+Through that experience, I had the opportunity to live on the East Coast, overseas in Japan, and finally, in Chicago.
+I practiced medicine as a pediatric intern, an emergency medicine physician (General Medical Officer), and an assistant team director in the medical clinic at the Naval Station Great Lakes training center.
+These roles contributed to my overall ability to treat the whole patient as a primary care provider, while deepening my sense of patriotism for the United States and the men and women who serve to protect it.
+A unique part of my overseas medical experience in the Navy was my participation in combat casualty drills.
+I learned that I possess the ability to remain calm in situations literally overflowing with chaos—excellent training for a life as a mom and pediatrician!
+Following my military experience, I returned to Children’s Mercy Hospital where I finished my pediatric residency.

 – Deborah K. Winburn-Antovoni MD, FAAP